Talent Management

 What exactly does the preparation look like?

-Participants are provided with (online) reading material or can watch corresponding videos and webinars online.
-For this purpose, it must be precisely defined what information the participants need in order to be able to have the learning experience offered in the seminar.
+Participants are provided with (online) reading material or they can watch relevant videos and webinars online.
+It must be precisely defined what information the participants need in order to be able to have the learning experience offered in the seminar.

 What impact does this have on the coaching profession?

 First of all, it is also about redefining the job profile of a consultant and trainer.
 A trainer is no longer the likeable one-dancer or the likeable presenter who knows so much more than the participants.
 It is no longer a question of the participants’ desire to know just as much through sympathy.
 Instead, the trainer should ensure that there is no such information advantage.
 And instead of using a flip chart or projector presentation to drone on about his knowledge, the trainer of the future addresses and guides the group.
-In this way, it provides the participants with the experiences that this group in particular needs in addition to the content acquired in advance.
+In this way, it enables the participants to have the experiences that this group in particular needs in relation to the content acquired in advance.

 And what is coaching suitable for?